 We downright abused Carlito in South America, yet the the trailer proved its durability and performed admirably given the tests it endured.
+The tow arm, roll bar, and roll cage all took heavy abuse from the variety of situations like hitchhiking, huge rocks, and general conditions.
 In this review, we tell you what we love about our Burley D Lite and changes or amendments we would love to see in the future.

 What We Love About the Burley D Lite